wpgp/wopr/README.md

 1. Download WorldPop population data sets directly from the R console, and
 2. Submit spatial queries to the WorldPop server to retrieve population estimates with confidence intervals for user-defined geographic areas and demographic groups.

 Spatial queries can be submitted in the form of points or polygons.
 Results contain estimated population sizes and confidence intervals that can be customized for a variety of uses.

+Demo code is provided in [wopr_demo.R](http://www.github.com/wpgp/wopr/wopr_demo.R).

 ## Installation